 By Promod Puri

-“The past is history, future is mystery, but today is a gift……”, stay in the present and enjoy the moments.
-These are some of the many favoured in-vogue quotes.
+“The past is history, future is a mystery, but today is a gift……”, stay in the present and enjoy the moments.
+These are some of the many favored in-vogue quotes.

 The reality is: our past is an assortment of both joyous, rough, memorable, and learning experiences.
 Whereas, our future lies in the prospect of imagination.

 Imagination is an inspiring concept which is very natural foresight in the life of an individual as well as the society we belong to.
 Civilizations have been created, nourished, and developed on our ability to contemplate about the future.

 No doubt, anxieties, worries or concerns often become parts of our contemplation, but so do the dreams.
 In this package, destiny is created thru our forward-looking karmas of the present which influence our future.
 Progress comes by prospecting in the future.

 Flights to the future with optimistic imaginations are the thrills and promises of the prospective unknown.